 I filed no charges against him.
 I can’t give a reasonable explanation why I didn’t.
 A part of me feared how long the process would take: filing charges, restraining orders, affidavits, testimony etc. I just wasn’t emotionally prepared for the toll that would take on me.
 I just wanted it over and behind me the quickest way I could.
 So, at the end of the semester, I changed my number, transferred schools, and never heard from him again.

-He Is Now Someone Else’s Problem by Sophia
+He Is Now Someone Else’s Problem

 He was an angry person.
 I thought it would go away.
 Over time, I felt unsafe.
 I was not only worried about myself, but our daughter, as well.
 Sometimes, I would think of calling the police then I would stop myself.
 I tried to move so often, but my daughter would cry for her father, and so I went back.
 I would pray for things to change, but they didn’t.
 The relationship ended, not because of me, but because of him.
 He left me for someone else.
 As much as it hurt, I’m glad it’s someone else dealing with it.
 It’s sad that I didn’t have the strength to leave the relationship on my own.
 At the end of the day, though, it’s over either way, and that’s a good thing.

-The Cycle of Abuse Is Real by Megan
+The Cycle of Abuse Is Real

 My father was abusive.
 If it wasn’t my mother he was tormenting, it was us.
 You would think my sisters and I would never date people who were abusive, considering what we had endured in childhood, but unfortunately, we all did.
 The cycle of abuse is real.
 I think, as parents, we don’t understand what impact the environment we raise our kids in will have on their adulthood.
 As parents, we make excuses about why we stay in that abusive relationship.
 We say it’s for the kids or for love, but most of the time, I think it’s either fear, shame, or the silly belief that things will change and the abuser will treat us better.
 Had our mother left that relationship or at least tried to protect and defend us, perhaps, my sisters and I would have had happier and healthier relationships once we were grown.